 Crude oil prices were sharply lower Monday, with Nymex crude oil closing off nearly $3 to $41.26 as funds dumped positions amid forecasts of more normal temperatures ahead.

-Shares of oil major including Exxon Mobil (XOM
+Shares of oil major including Exxon Mobil (XOM) and ChevronTexaco (CVX) fell in sympathy.

 Homebuilding and furnishing sectors were also heading lower as interest rates climbed.